 Moving to Bangkok

 One of the world’s premier tourist destinations, expats moving to Bangkok will find themselves in a wholly different cultural environment within the familiar framework of an international city.
-It is a city of contrasts, however, with the glamour of its upscale malls and tourist attractions a sharp contrast to the grit of its slum areas.
+It is a city of contrasts, with the glamour of its upscale malls and tourist attractions a sharp contrast to the grit of its many slum areas.

-The city’s unwieldy expansion has also contributed to it being known for having some of the worst traffic in the world.
+Bangkok’s unwieldy expansion has also contributed to it being known for having some of the worst traffic in the world.
 Motorcycle taxis fearlessly weave through endless lines of cars, leaving many new arrivals feeling that they either have to wait forever or risk their lives to get to their destination.

-As a result, expats are more than happy to endure minor discomforts to enjoy a life in this diverse and unique city brimming with vitality.
+As a result, expats are more than happy to endure minor discomforts to enjoy life in this diverse and unique city brimming with vitality.